3 more test positive in Kashmir, J&K tally 109

 He said the lab tests 24 samples in one go and everyday more than 40 samples are tested depending upon the rush.

-“We are overwhelmed nowadays as we receive samples from JLNM Hospital, GMC Anantnag, and Distrist Hospital Pulwama every day,” Dr Nazir said.
+“We are overwhelmed nowadays as we receive samples from JLNM Hospital, GMC Anantnag, and District Hospital Pulwama every day,” Dr Nazir said.

 Dr Jan said they have tested nearly 550 samples for Covid-19 since March 14.